 Guilt twisted in his chest like a blade.
 ‘I know.’
 He tried to hold Gabby’s charcoal gaze, but couldn’t.
 ‘I’ll try.
 I promise.’

-Her eyes lightened to the blue-grey.
+Her eyes lightened.
 ‘If you’re struggling, come talk to me.
 Nobody knows Fleur better than me.’
 She wiggled her fingers.
 ‘And I always understand what you’re feeling.’

 Harry mustered a grin.
 ‘More cheating veela magic.’

 Gabby grinned.
 ‘Come on, then.
-We have Fidelius charm to cast.’
+We have a Fidelius charm to cast.’

 Harry followed her back through into the other room.